alextobias/morf-mwe-alex-readme/MWE-Walkthrough.md

 RUN usermod -d /var/lib/mysql/ mysql

 # add scripts and directories from the local directory to the dockerfile itself
-# Any modules, code, or other files you want to be available inside your Docker image during execution must be added by using ADD in your dockerfile; no code can be downloaded or installed during execution.
 ADD mwe.py mwe.py
 ADD workflow workflow